 Eldborg at Geitahlíð Reykjanes Peninsula

-The small effort is worth it
+The small hike is an effort but worth it

 Finding your way to Eldborg í Geitahlíð